Mtawarira/demo-git/README.md

 # demo-git
 myfirsttime

-my first chamges to the readme.md
+my first changes to the readme.md